I. General Principles

 Article 27 Club Evaluations

 To insure sound organization of student clubs and encourage their development, the DSA performs student club evaluations to commend and encourage excellent clubs.
-The National Tsing Hua University Implementation Guidelines for Evaluation of Student Clubs will be separately adopted.
+The National Tsing Hua University Implementation Guidelines for Evaluation of Student Clubs and the National Tsing Hua University Enforcement Rules for Evaluation of Student Clubs will be separately adopted.

 Article 28 Evaluation Standards

 The contents of evaluations of student clubs are based primarily on assessing their organization of activities, utilization of funds, the achievement of club objectives, handovers to new club officers, and their influence on the school and society.

 The results of student club evaluations shall be obtained by the DSA, acting in accordance with the National Tsing Hua University Implementation Guidelines for Evaluation of Student Clubs and the associated National Tsing Hua University Enforcement Rules for Evaluation of Student Clubs.

 The DSA will officially award student clubs with outstanding performance in holding activities at the end of each semester.

 Under any of the following circumstances, the DSA may issue a warning, suspend club activities, suspend the right for a club to use DSA managed venues and equipment, reorganize a club, or disband a student club: